 The musty or moldy smell is a sign that something is not right.
 Similar in nature, they are both caused by the presence of mold or mildew; which are both fungi and grow in the presence of moisture, or water.

-Mildew is a powdery or downy surface growth and is most often found on plant materials (for example, fruits and vegetables, flowering or decorative plants).
+Mildew is a powdery or downy surface growth and is most often found on plant materials (fruits and vegetables, flowering or decorative plants).
 Molds are usually thicker and can cause more structural damage since they penetrate deeper into the material they are growing on.
-Molds can grow on plant materials as well, but are also commonly found on building materials like walls and flooring and most home contents (for example, books, cardboard, clothing, etc.)
+Molds can grow on plant materials as well, but are also commonly found on building materials like walls and flooring and most home contents (books, cardboard, clothing, etc.).

-The primary difference between moldy and musty odors is in the strength of the smell, musty odors are usually not as strong as moldy odors.
-Since both moldy and musty odors suggest mold growth it’s important to take action quickly when you notice an odor to prevent extensive damage to your home and the lingering musty odor that can penetrate non-moldy materials in your home and prolong the unpleasant odor experience.
+The primary difference between moldy and musty odors is in the strength of the smell; musty odors are usually not as strong as moldy odors.
+Since both moldy and musty odors suggest mold growth, it’s important to take action quickly when you notice an odor to prevent extensive damage to your home and the lingering musty odor that can penetrate non-moldy materials in your home and prolong the unpleasant odor experience.

-- Air conditioning units or drain lines
+- A problem with air conditioning units or drain lines

 - Condensation, especially around windows or on exterior walls